Kay Thompson: Eloise

 Thompson, who lived at the Plaza Hotel in New York City, became most notable as the author of the Eloise series of children's books.
 The Eloise character was developed by the author based on her childhood imaginary friend and alter ego, with a voice in which Thompson spoke throughout her life, according to her biographer, filmmaker Sam Irvin.
 Thompson's goddaughter, Liza Minnelli, was often speculated as a possible model for Eloise.

-The four books in the series, each illustrated by Hilary Knight, are Eloise (Simon & Schuster, 1955), Eloise in Paris (Simon & Schuster, 1957), Eloise at Christmastime (Random House, 1958) and Eloise in Moscow (Simon & Schuster, 1959).
-They follow the adventures of a precocious six-year-old girl who lives at The Plaza.
+The four books in the series, each illustrated by Hilary Knight, are Eloise (Simon & Schuster, 1955), Eloise in Paris (Simon & Schuster, 1957), Eloise at Christmastime (Random House, 1958), and Eloise in Moscow (Simon & Schuster, 1959).
+They follow the adventures of a precocious six-year-old girl who lives at the Plaza.
 All were bestsellers upon release and have been adapted into television projects.
-Thompson composed and performed a Top 40 hit song, "Eloise" (Cadence Records, 1956).
+Thompson composed and performed a top-40 hit song, "Eloise" (Cadence Records, 1956).

 A fifth book, Eloise Takes a Bawth, was posthumously published by Simon & Schuster in 2002, culled from Thompson's original manuscripts once slated for 1964 publication by Harper & Row.
-However, in 1964 Thompson was burned out on Eloise; she blocked publication and took all but the first book out of print.
+By 1964, though, Thompson was burned out on Eloise; she blocked publication and took all but the first book out of print.